MicrosoftDocs/VBA-Docs/api/Publisher.FreeformBuilder.AddNodes.md

 Inserts a new segment at the end of the freeform that is being created, and adds the nodes that define the segment.

-You can use this method as many times as you want to add nodes to the freeform that you are creating.
+Use this method as many times as you want to add nodes to the freeform that you are creating.
 When you finish adding nodes, use the **[ConvertToShape](Publisher.FreeformBuilder.ConvertToShape.md)** method to create the freeform that you just defined.

 ## Syntax